Report an Error

 We recommend the ATI FireGL V5100 for gaming with highest details at resolutions up to, and including, 1024x768.

-Being a single-slot card, its power draw is not exactly known.
+Being a single-slot card, the ATI FireGL V5100 does not require any additional power connector, its power draw is not exactly known.
 Display outputs include: 2x DVI, 1x S-Video.
 FireGL V5100 is connected to the rest of the system using a PCIe 1.0 x16 interface.
 The card measures 211 mm in length, and features a single-slot cooling solution.

 ||May 1st, 2004